launchdarkly/sdk-test-harness/docs/service_spec.md

 * To simplify test service implementation, the test harness does not distinguish between different 2xx statuses, so for instance 201 and 202 are equally valid regardless of which one would be most appropriate in HTTP semantics.
 * If an endpoint returns a 400 or 500 error status, it may put a plain text message in the response body which will be shown in the test harness log.

+To enable some advanced tests, the test service must also be able to query additional callback endpoints defined by the test harness.
+See [Callback fixtures](./service_spec_fixtures.md).

 ## Service endpoints

 ### Status resource: `GET /`